-The IALS Global Law Library has a leading role in the training of Law Librarians and legal information professionals in the United Kingdom and provides opportunities for training to visiting Law Librarians from around the world.
+IALS Library has a leading role in the training of law librarians and legal information professionals in the United Kingdom and provides opportunities for training to visiting law librarians from around the world.

 Participation in the one year graduate trainee scheme at IALS provides a unique opportunity to develop professional skills in handling legal materials from around the world.
 The work offers a useful balance of frontline duty sessions at busy enquiry points and sectional duties behind-the-scenes in the Library's Academic Services and Information Resources sections.

 These one-year posts provide graduates with varied practical experience in a national research library suitable for those intending to apply for a postgraduate course in librarianship and information science.
 It is not necessary to have a law degree or legal background in order to apply, but knowledge of a European language other than English would be useful.
 Each person normally spends six months in the following sections: Continuations and Academic Services / Document Supply Services.
 There is an extensive in-house training programme of workshops on basic legal information resources (paper, CD-ROM and web-based) and a number of afternoon visits to other libraries for comparative purposes.
 In addition to sectional duties, graduate trainees will spend a minimum of two half-days per week as one of a team of two staff at the IALS Global Law Library's busy Issue & Enquiry Desk, and other shared duties as required.
 All three posts are also encouraged to participate in the SAS Libraries' in-house training programme for Graduate Trainees.

 Recruitment normally takes place annually in January and February for appointments commencing in September of that year.

 Information about the subsequent career path of many former IALS Library Graduate Trainees, who kindly keep in touch, reads like a who's who of the legal information profession in the UK.